MButros/Physics_Mathematics_Codes/README.md

     - Work-Energy: applies the work-energy theorem to find final velocity of object
     - Work-Energy 2: applies the work-energy theorem to find final kinetic energy of object
     - Variable Force Work: Find the work done by a non constant force
+    - Power: example for finding the power of forces, and determine whether kinetic energy is changing based on net power